ghsourcecode/GDAL_Python3/README.md

 * inverse case, copy content of one folder to many (here specifically monthly folders)
 * rename files (first to last) to fit the *Year_Month.tif* format used in some of the other scripts
 * convert BIL files in ZIP archives to GeoTiffs
-* change a number string representing months into month names
+* change a number string representing months into month names (number strings may be a result of *best_Comb.py*)

 ### netCDFtoTiff.py